Radius-coder/ASCII-Game/README.md

 Game ends when player has 0 lives.

 ## To be added
-Adding walls which are randomly generated.
+Let player select amount of walls or, base wall count on grid size.

 Adding projectiles the player can shoot or has to avoid.

+Need to add collision between enemies and walls.

+Need to test and fix player collisions with walls.

 Adding multiple levels. - This will be done by checking when the user goes past the X coordinate of the grid.
 At that point a new grid is generated to represent a new level.

-Need to add collision between enemies and walls.

-Need to test and fix player collisions with walls.

 ## Changlog
+### Update 0.4
+Fixed walls so they spawn in correctly.

+Fixed collision with walls, however still needs improved as player can walk into wall before being sent back.

 ### Update 0.3
 Added Walls and player collision with walls